THE AMERICAN LEGION DEPARTMENT OF COLORADO WESTCLIFFE POST 170

 ARTICLE V – OFFICERS

 Section 1.
 The administrative affairs of this Post of The American Legion shall, except as may be otherwise provided by the By-Laws, be under the supervision of an EC which shall consist of at least four members at large in addition to the Post officers stipulated by the Post By-Laws.
 The term of office for the EC members at large shall be two years with staggered terms.
 Half of the EC at large positions will be appointed on each year to avoid 100% turnover of at large EC members each year.
 This Post may establish standing committees as needed, per its By-Laws.
-Anyone giving reason to be an EC member at large is appointed for the position.
+Anyone giving reason to be an EC member at large is appointed for the position, in accordance to the Post By-Laws.

 Section 3.
 All officers shall be elected annually, with the exception of the at large EC, which will be appointed for two-year terms as noted in Section 1 above.
 They shall hold office until their successors are duly installed.
 Any officer or at large EC member may be removed for misconduct or inefficiency by the EC.
 A two-thirds vote of the other EC members present is required to approve such removal for cause.
 The removed officer will be notified in writing of the removal decision along with the reasons for removal.
 All such decisions will be final and not subject to appeal.